 Eloquence

-Eloquence is the Warrior's power of speech—the capacity to say precisely what needs saying, with the force and clarity to make it land.
+Eloquence is the Warrior's power of speech: the capacity to say precisely what needs saying, with force and clarity enough to make it land.
 Not flowery language for its own sake, but words that cut like a blade: clean, accurate, purposeful.

 The Mature Warrior's speech is economical.
-He doesn't waste words.
-When he speaks, people listen—not because he's loud, but because every word carries weight.
+He does not waste words.
+When he speaks, people listen.
+Not because he is loud, but because every word carries weight.
+Each sentence earns its place.

 Eloquence and the Warrior

 His speech is grounded in silence.
-He listens first, feels what's needed, then speaks.
+He listens first, feels what is needed, then speaks.
 His words emerge from stillness rather than reactivity.
+This discipline separates eloquence from mere talking.

 Eloquence for the Warrior means saying the hard thing when it needs saying.
-Speaking truth even when it's uncomfortable.
+Speaking truth even when it is uncomfortable.
 Cutting through noise and confusion to reach what matters.

 The Shadows of Eloquence